-The purpose of the Organizations United (OU) funding process is to allow the Student Government Association to support chartered student organizations and university departments in multiple areas of campus life through funding for events that promote cultural awareness, educations development, community interaction for the students of Georgia Sate University, and program viability.
+The purpose of the Organizations United (OU) funding process is to allow the SGA to support chartered student organizations and university departments in multiple areas of campus life through funding for events that promote cultural awareness, education development, community interaction for the students of Georgia Sate University, and program viability.

-OU requests will be reviewed by the Student Government President for approval of the amount of funds to be allocated.
-Official notification of approval will be given via e-mail by the Student Government Association President to all organizations involved.
-Applicants cannot apply for the Student Government Association Co-Sponsorship for the same event.
+OU requests will be reviewed by the SGA President for approval of the amount of funds to be allocated.
+Official notification of approval will be given via e-mail by the SGA President to all organizations involved.
+Applicants cannot apply for the SGA Co-Sponsorship for the same event.

 In order to be considered, an Organizations United Funding Application must be submitted at least six weeks prior to the event date.

 The SGA is unique among the various groups on campus in several ways.
 Its annually elected members represent not a particular group, but the entire student body.
 The SGA is also unique in that it is an official partner in the operation and administration of the university.

 The elected officers of the SGA are given the unique opportunity to serve as leaders at a premier urban research institution, that is, Georgia State.
 As leaders in the SGA, students become familiarized in parliamentarian procedure, operate and manage a large budget, and shape university policy.